daidahao/Anomaly-Transformer-PyTorch/README.md

 # Anomaly Transformer in PyTorch

 This is a reimplementation of [**Anomaly Transformer**: Time Series Anomaly Detection with Association Discrepancy.
 (ICLR 2022)](https://openreview.net/forum?id=LzQQ89U1qm_) in PyTorch.
-[Original code](https://github.com/thuml/Anomaly-Transformer) was stripped-down and rewrote (where necessary) to support my own research.
+[Original code](https://github.com/thuml/Anomaly-Transformer) was stripped-down and rewritten (where necessary) to support my own research.

 ## Requirements